lileyang1210/ANT/README.md

 cd Single
 ```

-Download the SD1.4 weighs from [here](https://huggingface.co/Haerin1/ANT/blob/main/sd-v1-4-full-ema.ckpt) and move it to `./models/ldm`.
+Download the SD1.4 weights from [here](https://huggingface.co/Haerin1/ANT/blob/main/sd-v1-4-full-ema.ckpt) and move it to `./models/ldm`.

 ```bash
 python train-scripts/train_ant_single.py --config configs/ant_gradient.yaml #you can modify parameters in yaml file
 ```

 After this, you can get a folder containing gradient maps under `./gradient`.
-Use the following command to generate the saliency map by replacing 'prompt_name' with the name gotten from last step (not the path).
+Use the following command to generate the saliency map by replacing 'prompt_name' with the name gotten from the last step (not the path).

 ```bash
 python train-scripts/generate_mask.py --prompt_name 'replace_this'
 ```

-At last, you can use the saliency map to train your model which will be stored in `./models`.
+At last, you can use the saliency map to train your model, which will be stored in `./models`.
 Don't forget to modify `mask_path` in yaml file.

 ```
 python train-scripts/train_ant_single.py --config configs/ant_train.yaml